Events

 A finished production order is unique, based on the following characteristics:

-After you create and schedule a production order, it has to be released to the shop floor to be executed.
-During execution of the order, you record:
+After you create and schedule a production order, you must release it to the shop floor so that work can start.
+While you work on an order, you record:

 You can record this information manually or through automatic reporting.
-The method dependson the setup in the Flushing Method field on the item and work center.
+The method depends on the selection in the Flushing Method field on the item and work center.

-Business Central offers various options for how to record material consumption.
-For example, material consumption can be recorded manually, which might be desirable if there are frequent component substitutions or greater than expected scrap.
+Business Central offers options for how to record material consumption.
+For example, you can record material consumption manually, which can be useful if you often substitute components or generate more scrap than you expected.

-Consumption of materials can be processed through the consumption journal, but can also be recorded automatically by Business Central, known as automatic reporting (flushing).
+Consumption of materials can be processed through the consumption journal, or Business Central can record it automatically, which is known as automatic reporting (flushing).
 The Manual, Forward, and Backward reporting methods are available.

-Manual consumption reporting uses the consumption journal to specify material picking.
+Manual consumption reporting uses consumption journals to specify material picking.

 Backward consumption reporting records the actual quantity of all material picked or consumed when the status of a production order is changed to Finished, unless using routing link codes.
 When you use routing link codes, the material is consumed after a quantity of the parent item is recorded for the operational step in the output journal.

-When the Production Order is refreshed, the flushing method is copied from the item card.
-Because the flushing method for each production order component controls how and when the consumption is recorded, it's important to note that you can change flushing method for specific items directly on the production order.
-For more information, see Flush Components According to Operation Output.
+When you refresh the production order, the flushing method is copied from the item card.
+The flushing method for each production order component controls how and when you record consumption.
+Therefore, it's important to note that you can change flushing method for specific items directly on the production order.
+To learn more, go to Flush Components According to Operation Output.

-Business Central provides the ability to track how much time is spent working on a production order, in addition to recording the quantity produced.
-This information can help you more accurately determine the costs of production.
-Also, manufacturers using a standard costing system might want to record actual information in order to help them develop better standards.
+You can track the time spent working on a production order and the quantity produced.
+This information can help you determine the costs of production.
+Also, manufacturers who use a standard costing system might want to record actual information in order to help them develop better standards.

-Output can be processed through the output journal, but can also be recorded automatically.
+Output can be processed through output journals, but can also be recorded automatically.
 Business Central copies the flushing method from the machine center or work center card to the production order routing when refreshing.
-As with material consumption, there are the Manual, Forward, and Backward reporting methods for output.
+As with material consumption, there are Manual, Forward, and Backward reporting methods for output.

 The Manual method uses the output journal to specify time consumed and quantity produced.